Donald Trump 2000 presidential campaign: Withdrawal

 On February 14, Trump withdrew from the race.
 In a press release, he cited infighting in the Reform Party as not "conducive to victory," concluding he could not win the election as the party's nominee and so, as pledged, would not continue his campaign.
 He expressed concerns about the direction of the party, particularly its membership, referring to David Duke, Pat Buchanan, and Lenora Fulani as a Klansman, a Neo-Nazi, and a Communist, respectively.
 However, he lauded party members Russ Verney, Jack Gargan, and others as "wonderful people" he was honored to meet.
 Trump lamented the exit of Jesse Ventura from the party, arguing "without Jesse, the Reform Party is just an extremist shell and cannot be a force or even a factor in 2000."
 Trump declined to seek the nomination of Ventura's new Independence Party, finding it "healthy" but too young to win.
 He expressly kept open the possibility of running for president in 2004.
 Trump publicly announced his withdrawal on The Today Show in an interview with Matt Lauer.
 He explained that though he still could have won the Reform Party nomination, he believed he would only win 20 percent in the general election, which he did not want.
 He claimed the party was on the verge of "self-destructing" and referred to it as a "total mess."
 In response, Pat Choate, who became the new Reform Party chairman after the unseating of Gargan, disputed Trump's claim about the party and said Trump's campaign was meant only "to smear Pat Buchanan."
 He declared Trump "unwelcome" to seek the party's 2004 presidential nomination.
 Choate later remarked that he believed Trump's campaign was a "Republican dirty trick" orchestrated by Roger Stone "to disgust people and drive them away from the Reform Party."
 Stone argued that John McCain "running on Trump's message" and surging in the polls signaled an end to the Trump campaign.

-Several days after withdrawing, Trump reflected on his campaign in an editorial published in The New York Times titled "What I Saw at the Revolution."
+Several days after withdrawing, Trump reflected on his campaign in an op-ed published in The New York Times titled "What I Saw at the Revolution."
 Disputing the claim that he ran for the publicity, Trump countered that he felt the nation was ready for a non-establishment "businessman president" who offered "straight talk."
 He cited three reasons for dropping out: (1) the criteria of the Commission on Presidential Debates, which would have made it "impossible" for him to qualify for general election debates; (2) the rise of the presidential campaign of John McCain, whose similar message would have made a contrast difficult; and (3) the exit of Ventura from the Reform Party.
 Trump called his run the "greatest civics lesson that a private citizen can have," but said it was "enormous fun" and a "great life experience," though it "doesn't compare with completing one of the great skyscrapers of Manhattan."